Buy Now, Pay Later Explained: How BNPL Works, Top Providers and Hidden Costs

 Is BNPL Truly Interest-Free?

-If you stick to a short-term, 4-payment plan and pay on time, you'll usually pay zero interest and zero fees.
+If you stick to a short-term, four-payment plan and pay on time, you'll usually pay zero interest and zero fees.
 But the moment you upgrade to a longer financing plan, miss a payment or reschedule a due date, the math can change quickly.

 Does BNPL Affect Your Credit Score?